Adaptive confidence sets in shape restricted regression: Introduction

 In this paper, we consider the particular case where $K$ is a polyhedron, that is, an intersection of a finite number of half-spaces.
-If the true parameter $\vmu$ lies in a low-dimensional face of the polyhedron $K$, it has been shown that for some polyhedra $K$, the rate of estimation is of order $\frac{d\sigma^2}{n}$ up to logarithmic factors, where $d$ is the dimension of the smallest face that contains $\vmu$ \cite{guntuboyina2013global,chatterjee2013risk,chatterjee2015matrix,bellec2015shape}.
+If the true parameter $\vmu$ lies in a low-dimensional face of the polyhedron $K$, it has been shown that for some polyhedra $K$, the rate of estimation is of order $\frac{d\sigma^2}{n}$ up to logarithmic factors, where $d$ is the dimension of the smallest face that contains $\vmu$ \cite{guntuboyina2013global,chatterjee2013risk,chatterjee2015matrix,bellec2015shape,han2017isotonic,guntuboyina2017spatial}; see also the survey \cite{guntuboyina2018nonparametric}.
 This phenomenon appears, for example, if the polyhedron $K$ is the cone of nondecreasing sequences \cite{chatterjee2013risk,bellec2015shape} or the cone of convex sequences \cite{guntuboyina2013global,bellec2015shape}.
-For these examples, if $\vmu$ lies in a $d$-dimensional face of the polyhedron $K$, the Least Squares estimator over $K$ satisfy risk bounds and oracle inequalities with the parametric rate $\frac{d\sigma^2}{n}$, up to logarithmic factors.
+For these examples, if $\vmu$ lies in a $d$-dimensional face of the polyhedron $K$, the Least Squares estimator over $K$ satisfies risk bounds and oracle inequalities with the parametric rate $\frac{d\sigma^2}{n}$, up to logarithmic factors.
 We consider the problem of confidence sets in this context.
-In particular, the present paper addresses the following questions. \begin{itemize} \item Is it possible to estimate or bound from below by a data-driven quantity the dimension $d$ of the smallest face of the polyhedron $K$ that contains the true parameter $\vmu$? \item Is it possible to construct a confidence set $\hat C_n$ such that: \begin{enumerate} \item It enjoys uniform coverage over all $\vmu\in K$ (i.e., $\vmu\in\hat C_n$ with high probability). \item It adapts to the smallest low-dimensional face that contains $\vmu$ (i.e., the diameter of $\hat C_n$ should be of the order $\frac{d\sigma^2}{n}$ up to logarithmic factors if the smallest face that contains $\vmu$ has dimension $d$). \end{enumerate} \end{itemize} In this paper, we answer these questions for two particular polyhedra: the cone of nondecreasing sequences and the cone of convex sequences.
+In particular, the present paper addresses the following questions. \begin{itemize} \item Is it possible to estimate or bound from below by a data-driven quantity the dimension $d$ of the smallest face of the polyhedron $K$ that contains the true parameter $\vmu$? \item Is it possible to construct a confidence set $\hat C_n$ such that: \begin{enumerate} \item It enjoys uniform coverage over all $\vmu\in K$ (i.e., $\vmu\in\hat C_n$ with high probability). \item It adapts to the smallest low-dimensional face that contains $\vmu$ (i.e., the diameter of $\hat C_n$ should be of the order $\frac{d\sigma^2}{n}$ up to logarithmic factors if the smallest face that contains $\vmu$ has dimension $d$). \end{enumerate} \end{itemize} In this paper, we answer these questions for two particular convex polyhedra, the cone of nondecreasing sequences and the cone of convex sequences, as well as for the non-convex set of unimodal sequences.

 The construction of adaptive confidence sets in isotonic or convex regression has been studied in \cite{dumbgen2003optimal,cai2006adaptive,cai2013adaptive}.
 These papers show that if the true regression function is simultaneously smooth and monotone, then it is possible to construct confidence sets that adapt to the unknown smoothness of the true regression function.
 In the present paper, there is no smoothness assumption and the goal is to construct confidence sets that adapt to the dimension $d$ of the smallest face of the polyhedron.